indigo-iam/robot-framework-docker/README.md

 This repo provides a Docker image for [Robot framework][robot]-based test suites.

-The image, besides a recent, python3 based Robot framework enviornment, provides tools commonly used in WLCG data management:
+The image, besides a recent, python3 based Robot framework environment, provides tools commonly used in WLCG data management:

 - jq
 - oidc-agent